freshy969/comecat/README.md

 # ComeCat

-ComeCat is universal chat solution.
-What you can do with ComeCat is
+ComeCat is open messegner for team chat and for live chat support.

+## Features

  - Team Chat
  - Live Chat